vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-monitoring-checklist.md

 - _Threshold:_ Expiration within 24 hours
 - _Severity:_ Critical
 - _Metrics:_ `apiserver_client_certificate_expiration_seconds_count`
+- _Notes:_ A client certificate expiration will result in the affected client/s getting an authorization failure and will be unable to carry out their function.

 ## Kubernetes Controller Manager

 Monitoring the Controller Manager is critical to ensure the cluster can reconcile the current state of the cluster with the users' desired state.

-If the cluster has multiple control plane nodes, the loss of a single controller manager does not have an immediate impact on the cluster's operations.
-However, it increases the risk of losing reconciliation loops if additional controller managers fail.

 ### Controller Manager Down

 - _Threshold:_ 15 minutes
-- _Severity:_ Critical
+- _Severity:_ Warning
-- _Metrics:_ `up`
 - _Metrics:_ `kube_pod_container_status_restarts_total` and
   `kube_pod_status_phase` (via [kube-state-metrics](#kube-state-metrics)) (when
   the Controller Manager is running as a pod)
+- _Notes:_ If the cluster has multiple control plane nodes, the loss of a single controller manager does not have an immediate impact on the cluster's operations.
+However, it increases the risk of losing reconciliation loops if additional controller managers fail.

 ## Kubernetes Scheduler

 Monitoring the scheduler is critical to ensure the cluster can place new workloads and move existing workloads to other nodes.

-If the cluster has multiple control plane nodes, the loss of a single scheduler does not have an immediate impact on cluster's operations.
-However, it increases the risk of losing scheduling functionality if additional schedulers fail.

 ### Scheduler Down

 - _Threshold:_ 15 minutes
-- _Severity:_ Critical
+- _Severity:_ Warning
-- _Metrics:_ `up`
 - _Metrics:_ `kube_pod_container_status_restarts_total` and
   `kube_pod_status_phase` (via [kube-state-metrics](#kube-state-metrics)) (when
   the scheduler is running as a pod)
+- _Notes:_  If the cluster has multiple control plane nodes, the loss of a single scheduler does not have an immediate impact on cluster's operations.
+However, it increases the risk of losing scheduling functionality if additional schedulers fail.

 ## Node